 How We Evaluated Go Auto Insurance

-Factors evaluated are based on ratings from organizations such as the Better Business Bureau, J.D.
+Factors evaluated are based on ratings from organizations such as J.D.
 Power and AM Best, independent customer service ratings, as well as average premiums.

 The Bottom Line

-Go Auto Insurance is a tough one to recommend.
+Go Auto Insurance may be a good fit for specific drivers, depending on their situation and whether or not they qualify for other insurers.
 There are plenty of other providers in the same price range that have a better standing among industry rating boards, and the lack of options and non-auto related products makes it hard to customize insurance and gain additional discounts.

 Nonetheless, Go Auto Insurance does have a robust online presence, physical branches to make communication simpler and a decent smartphone app.